python4astronomers/python4astronomers/source/installation/python_install.rst

    <span style="font-size: small">

 ..
-[1] **MacPorts**:  Although there are other package managers MacPorts has the best support for Python.
-MacPorts has the slight drawback of being slow to install so that it can take several hours to build a working Python distribution.
-All the other binary options take 10 minutes or less.
+[1] **MacPorts** has the best built-in support for Python and is generally stable after Mac OS system or security updates.
+   MacPorts has the drawback of being slow to install so that it can take several hours to build a working Python distribution.

 ..
+[2] **Homebrew** is a simpler and faster solution for Mac but does not include Python packages and uses the MacOS libraries instead of building them separately.
+It has been reported that MacOS system updates can break homebrew packages, but many people successfully use this system.

-[2] **Linux package managers**:
+..
+[3] **Linux package managers**:
    For recent versions of linux distributions like Ubuntu, the installed Python and supporting packages available through the package manager will be sufficiently current to support science analysis.
-For a linux distribution like CentOS-5 this is not the case.
+For a linux distribution like CentOS-5 this is not the case.  *This option requires root privilege.*

-..
-[3] Using an OS package manager requires root privilege.

 ..
 [4] **EPD**:
    The `Enthought Python Distribution